Capsize-Games/airunner/README.md

 ## Bundled Installation

-[Official Build can be acquired here](https://capsizegames.itch.io/ai-runner) for those who want to use a compiled version of Chat AI without having to install any additional requirements
+[Official Build can be acquired here](https://capsizegames.itch.io/ai-runner) for those who want to use a compiled version of AI Runner without having to install any additional requirements

 ---